Troitsk, Chelyabinsk Oblast: Economy

 Troitsk serves as a railway junction and a supply and trading center for the southern Ural Mountains mining district.
 Through Troitsk trains pass to the Republic of Kazakhstan and further to the states of Central Asia.
 Other lines connect the Ural Mountains with the southern regions of Russia.

 Near Troitsk are deposits of clay, sand, quartzite, granite, and rubble, used by the town's construction industry.
 The Russia-Kazakhstan border is immediately south of Troitsk (see photograph).
 Several large, cultivated field patterns (elongated, rectangular shapes) are visible through the snow-covered landscape, probably planted with spring wheat.
 Numerous circular, frozen lakes are scattered throughout the countryside around Troitsk.

 The area in the Southern Urals has significant industrial potential.
 Capacity of the Troitsaya GRES coal-fired power station is around 2000 Megawatts.
 Additional units with capacity of 660 Megawatt are being built.
 There is an electromechanical plant which makes heat transfer devices for powerful electric machines, a manufacturer of rockwool plates for Danish firm "Rockwool", a meat-packing plant, ferro-concrete products and parquet, a garment factory, and the railway and motor transportation enterprises.
 Small-scale businesses employ more than 6000 people.

-Facilities
+Education

 There are four higher educational institutions in Troitsk.
 Most significant of them is the Ural State Academy of Veterinary Medicine.
 About 5,000 students are trained there.
 Other higher educational institutions have branches in Troitsk.